Ritten11/MasterProject/README.md

 - Figure generation

 Note that some parts of the project have been done on [<i>Snellius</i>](https://www.surf.nl/en/dutch-national-supercomputer-snellius), the Dutch supercomputer, while others were done on a local machine.
 Both of these machines are Linux based, so both directory structures use the UNIX naming conventions.
 Nonetheless, this slightly complicates the running instructions, as 2 seperate directory structures and used.
-Which machine has been used for this step of the project is indicated by a _(snellius)_,  _(local)_, or _(snellius/local)_ flag behind the header of each section
+Which machine has been used for this step of the project is indicated by a _(snellius)_,  _(local)_, or _(snellius/local)_ flag behind the header of each section.
 Furthermore, some used files are too large to upload to GitHub, or their terms of use do not allow for sharing.
 These issues will be stated clearly whenever they occur.